Book cover art for The Goal

 Eliyahu M. Goldratt and Jeff Cox

 It's written like a thriller or a drama... but it's about manufacturing processes.
 Sounds bananas, but it's surprisingly effective at explaining the principles of Lean manufacturing using the Socratic method.
-This is worth a read by anyone who works with, in, or has a passing interest in processes and systems (which is quite a lot of us).
-It introduces and establishes the key concepts in an engaging, approachable way and leaves us with a process for reliably managing these processes and systems.
+This is worth a read by anyone who works with, in, or has a passing interest in processes and systems.

 C.R.E.A.M.